Configuration

 • $(if-then-else,condition,then,else): The expansion of condition is interpreted as a boolean value.
 If the condition is true the expansion of then is returned.
 Otherwise else is returned.

-• $(is-sandbox-enabled): Return true if a sandbox is enabled in the current context, false otherwise.
+• $(is-sandbox-enabled): Return true if a sandbox image is used in the current context, false otherwise.

 • $(is-tool-defined,name): If name is a defined tool in the current context the function will return true.
 Otherwise false is returned.